Podcasts like Science Friday

 Website Apple Spotify YouTube

-Science, pop culture and comedy collide on StarTalk Radio!
-Astrophysicist and Hayden Planetarium director Neil deGrasse Tyson, his comic co-hosts, guest celebrities and scientists discuss astronomy, physics, and everything else about life in the universe.
+Science, pop culture, and comedy collide on StarTalk Radio!
+Neil deGrasse Tyson, astrophysicist and Director of New York's Hayden Planetarium, and his comic co-hosts, guest celebrities, and scientific experts explore astronomy, physics, and everything else there is to know about life in the universe.
+New episodes premiere Tuesdays.
 Keep Looking Up!
-New episodes premiere Monday nights at 7pm ET.MORE Hosts Neil deGrasse Tyson, Chuck Nice, Gary O’Reilly
+Subscribe to SiriusXM Podcasts to listen to new episodes of StarTalk Radio ad-free and a whole week early.Start a free trial now on Apple Podcasts or by visiting siriusxm.com/podcastsplus.MORE Hosts Neil deGrasse Tyson, Chuck Nice, Gary Ou2019Reilly

 Producer/Network SiriusXM Podcasts